vasilecondrea/modern-linux.info/VAC-my-notes/Chapter 5 - Filesystems.md

     ANOTHER TOPIC:
-Virtual File System: a layer of indirection between the clients (syscalls) and the individual filesystems implementing operations for a concrete device or other kind of resource.
+**Virtual File System**: a layer of indirection between the clients (syscalls) and the individual filesystems implementing operations for a concrete device or other kind of resource.

 **VFS separates the generic operation (open, read, seek) from the actual implementation details.**

 VFS wrapps:
     - local filesys (XFS, FAT, and NTFS),
     - in-memory filesys (RAM),